-- A lack of information on most populations that are small, isolated, and/or at the margins of the extant distribution, including the Waroona, Harvey, Collie, Shannon, Lower Warren and D'Entrecasteaux areas. - Robust survey methods appropriate for the various habitats of western ringtail possums that can provide reliable estimates of population density and/or abundance (as distinct from uncalibrated indices and indirect measures of abundance). - No strategic or co-ordinated long-term monitoring program across the species range that can quantify and track population trends over time. - The causes for decline are not completely understood. - The relative importance and extent of threatening processes is generally not known for the species or for individual populations. - Factors influencing population persistence in urban environments. - The reasons for translocation failure and how these compare with other in situ strategies for the conservation of the species. - Understanding the factors that improve the success of translocations. - Habitat restoration/creation parameters/prescriptions and effectiveness.
+- A lack of information on most populations that are small, isolated, and/or at the margins of the extant distribution, including the Waroona, Harvey, Collie, Shannon, Lower Warren and D'Entrecasteaux areas. - Robust survey methods appropriate for the various habitats of western ringtail possums that can provide reliable estimates of population density and/or abundance (as distinct from uncalibrated indices and indirect measures of abundance). - No strategic or co-ordinated long-term monitoring program across the species range that can quantify and track population trends over time. - The causes for decline are not completely understood. - The relative importance and extent of threatening processes is generally not known for the species or for individual populations. - Factors influencing population persistence in urban environments. - Understanding the factors that improve the success of translocations. - Habitat restoration/creation parameters/prescriptions and effectiveness.